 Leex will add the extension .hrl to the Includefile name and the extension .erl to the Scannerfile name, unless the extension is already there.

 '''

-format_error(ErrorDescriptor) -> io_lib:chars()
+format_error(ErrorInfo) -> Chars

 Types:

-ErrorDescriptor = term()
+Chars = [char() | Chars]

 '''

-Returns a descriptive string in English of an error reason ErrorDescriptor returned by leex:file/1,2 when there is an error in a regular expression.
+Returns a string which describes the error ErrorInfo returned when there is an error in a regular expression.